 by modeling variation in compliance and treatment effects during trial implementation.
 Patients seen by the same team, treated in the same setting or season will show similar clinical trajectories and responses.
 Especially in the subset with sparse or missing data, precision and accuracy of parameter estimates can be improved by pooling, when they are informed by data from all the other patients.

-Heterogeneous provider compliance and missing clinical data may limit implementation of the prediction algorithm, the therapeutic interventions and the trial itself.
+Heterogeneous provider compliance to the trial checklist and missing clinical data may limit implementation of the prediction algorithm, the therapeutic interventions and the trial itself.
 I will advance Bayesian data imputation using auxiliary data with Dr. Hall.
 Seasonal effects and institutional learning may limit prediction accuracy.
 We will update our model continuously with new patient information, incorporate compliance and effectiveness of the interventions into the model and adjust for seasonal effects in one coherent model.

 The integration of advanced statistical modeling with EMR surveillance to improve patient outcomes con- stitutes the unique innovation and power of my proposal.
 Implementation of Bayesian hierarchical modelling can be computationally challenging for Big Data.
 My co-mentor Dr. Gelman is leading the NSF-funded development of Stan, statistical software achieving faster convergence and parameter estimation based on novel Markov Chain Monte Carlo computer algorithms.